vlvagerviwager/protect-your-privacy/README.md

 * ZenMate - Chrome extension, encrypts and secures your connection. https://zenmate.com/

 ## Facebook
-* Get your loved ones off Facebook. - SaintSal - http://saintsal.com/facebook/
+* Get your loved ones off Facebook. by SaintSal - http://saintsal.com/facebook/
-* Reasons not to use (i.e., be used by) Facebook - Richard Stallman - https://stallman.org/facebook.html
+* Reasons not to use (i.e., be used by) Facebook, by Richard Stallman - https://stallman.org/facebook.html

 ## General news / info
 * The Intercept - https://firstlook.org/theintercept/